MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-enhance.md

 :white_check_mark: **First, decide what experiences you want to add**

 There's lots to choose from.
-For example, you can simplify your purchase order flow by using monetization APIs, or direct attention to your app when you have something interesting to share, such as a new picture that another user has posted.
+For example, you can simplify your purchase order flow by using monetization APIs, or direct attention to your application when you have something interesting to share, such as a new picture that another user has posted.

 ![Toast](images/desktop-to-uwp/toast.png)

 Even if users ignore or dismiss your message, they can see it again in the action center, and then click on the message to open your app.
-This increases engagement with your app and has the added bonus of making your app appear deeply integrated with the operating system.
+This increases engagement with your application and has the added bonus of making your application appear deeply integrated with the operating system.
 We'll show you the code for that experience a bit later.

 Visit our [developer center](https://developer.microsoft.com/windows) for ideas.